 Public Communication: A focus in public communication could explore the world of mass media.
 Course topics might cover political communication, rhetorical theory and persuasion and propaganda.

-Potential Admissions Requirements for a Communication Masters Program
+Potential Admissions Requirements for a Communication Masters Program in South Dakota

 Often, applicants to a masters in communication studies program are presumed to have a bachelors degree from an accredited college or university.
 Most schools set a minimum GPA of 3.0.
 Some schools may also request your scores for the Miller Analogies Test (MAT) or the general aptitude portion of the Graduate Record Examination (GRE).
 You may also need to show strong writing skills, furnish letters of reference, a resume and a statement of purpose.
 Because these are variables, check with each university to see what they require for admission into their program.

 Communications directors need to be socially perceptive, active listeners and effective communicators.i